docpad-archive/documentation/01-start/03-begin.html.md

 </ul>
 ```

 Save it, and BANG!
 Now we've got our navigation menu on each page!
 Wicked.
 So what does that do?
 Well first it uses the `getCollection` [template helper](/docpad/template-data) to fetch the `html` collection, which is a pre-defined collection by DocPad that contains all the HTML documents in our website.
-Then, with that collection, we find everything that has a `isPage` attribute set to `true`, which is the attribute we defined earlier when first applying our layout to our pages.
-We then convert the result from a [Backbone Collection](http://backbonejs.org/#Collection) / [QueryEngine](/queryengine/guide) into a standard JavaScript Array using [`toJSON`](http://backbonejs.org/#Collection-toJSON).
+Then, with that collection, we find everything that has a `isPage` attribute set to `true`.
+(We defined it earlier, when first applying our layout to our pages.)
+Then, we convert the result from a [Backbone Collection](http://backbonejs.org/#Collection) / [QueryEngine](/queryengine/guide) into a standard JavaScript Array using [`toJSON`](http://backbonejs.org/#Collection-toJSON).

 That's a bit of a mouthful, but give it a while and you'll be a pro in no time.
 There is one major inefficiency with the above approach.
-Can you guess it?
+Can you guess what it is?

 Performing the query every single time we render a layout is a bit silly, as the results won't change each time.
 What we ought to do is query once and provide access to the results of our collection.
 Let's do it!